Three Years at REGENTS will change your life

 Regents Theological College is amongst the foremost Pentecostal Bible Colleges in Europe, and one of the largest in the UK.
 It is also the national training centre for the Elim Pentecostal Churches, and has been training people to serve in a range of Christian ministries, both in the church and wider community, for over 90 years.

-For residential students, we offer a range of accommodation from single and twin study bedrooms, to flats for married couples and families; most rooms are en-suite and all have internet access.
-Students usually share a room in their first year, moving to a single in years two and three.
+For residential students, we offer a range of budget, standard, and premier study bed sitting rooms, to flats for married couples and families; most rooms are en suite and all have internet access.
+Context students can book into our conference centre when they join us on site.

-Our Vision and Mission Rooted in its Pentecostal heritage, Regents Theological College is a Christ-centred learning community resourcing the Church for ministry and mission.
+Rooted in its Pentecostal heritage, Regents Theological College is a Christ-centred learning and spiritual community resourcing the Church for ministry and mission.

 Regents Theological College seeks to provide an educational context in a caring community where men and women are prepared for effective service in the Church, and in the wider community, through the power of the Holy Spirit.